Jimmy Swaggart: Early life

-Jimmy Lee Swaggart was born on March 15, 1935, in Ferriday, Louisiana, to fiddle player and Pentecostal preacher Willie Leon (known as "Sun" or "Son") Swaggart and Minnie Bell Herron, daughter of sharecropper William Herron.
-They were related by marriage, as Son's maternal uncle was Elmo Lewis, who was married to Minnie's sister Mamie.
-The extended family had a complex network of interrelationships: "cousins and in-laws and other relatives married each other until the clan was entwined like a big, tight ball of rubber bands."
+Jimmy Lee Swaggart was born on March 15, 1935, in Ferriday, Louisiana.
+Swaggart was the first of two children born to Willie Leon (known as "Sun" or "Son") Swaggart (1915–1998), a local sharecropper who was a fiddle player and Pentecostal preacher, and Minnie Bell (née Herron) (1917–1960), who was a housewife and the daughter of a sharecropper, William Herron (1869–1955).
+Swaggart's parents were related by marriage, as Son Swaggart's maternal uncle, Elmo Lewis, was married to Minnie Herron's sister, Mamie.
+The extended family had a complex network of familial interrelationships; "cousins and in-laws and other relatives married each other until the clan was entwined like a big, tight ball of rubber bands".
+Swaggart was the cousin of rockabilly pioneer Jerry Lee Lewis and country music star Mickey Gilley.